Ritikkumar352/authentication_Spring-Boot/README.md

 # Hasing Password
-- hashing password before saving in db, using SHA-256 (although it's not much secure {bruteFore} but just for learning how to hash before storing).
+- hashing password before saving in db, using SHA-256 (although it's not much secure {bruteFore} but just for learning how to hash before storing in spring Boot).
 - use MessageDigest class for hashing (SHA-256)
 - Use bCrypt, it's more secure (Spring Security).